return42/sphkerneldoc/linux_src_doc/kernel/time/hrtimer_c.rst

 You can set the task state as follows -

 \ ``TASK_UNINTERRUPTIBLE``\  - at least \ ``timeout``\  time is guaranteed to
-pass before the routine returns.
+pass before the routine returns unless the current task is explicitly woken up, (e.g. by \ :c:func:`wake_up_process`\ ).

-\ ``TASK_INTERRUPTIBLE``\  - the routine may return early if a signal is delivered to the current task.
+\ ``TASK_INTERRUPTIBLE``\  - the routine may return early if a signal is delivered to the current task or the current task is explicitly woken up.

 The current task state is guaranteed to be TASK_RUNNING when this routine returns.

-Returns 0 when the timer has expired otherwise -EINTR
+Returns 0 when the timer has expired.
+If the task was woken before the timer expired by a signal (only possible in state TASK_INTERRUPTIBLE) or by an explicit wakeup, it returns -EINTR.

 .. _`schedule_hrtimeout`: